TerminalJack/SpriterResizer/readme.md

 ![Resize Spriter Project Window](Docs/Images/SpriterProjectResizerApp.png)

->The application's window is resizable and the content is reactive--that is, it will resize itself based on the window's size.
+>The application's window is resizable and the content is responsive--that is, it will resize itself based on the window's size.
 The border is just a couple of pixels wide, however, and it can be difficult to grab precisely with the mouse.

 Enter the path to the .scml file that is being resized.
 You can manually enter the file path or use the `…` button to select it using your OS file browser.